michaelperrin/automated-wordpress-demo/README.md

 * *webserver*: A Nginx Docker image.
 * *wordpress*: A WordPress Docker image with PHP 7.3.
 * *database*: A MySQL Docker image.
+* *toolbox*: A toolbox containing WP-CLI and running a Makefile.

 The `restart: always` instruction allows containers to get restarted if they stop for any reason or when the server is restarted.